LionsLeo/youtube_clone_flutter/README.md

 ## How to use the project
 Copy the following codes in your terminal and press enter.

+This code is used to download the whole code in your system.
 ```javascript
 git clone https://github.com/LionsLeo/youtube_clone_flutter.git
 ```

+This code will download all the required packages required to run the app.
 ```javascript
 flutter pub get
 ```

+This code will run the flutter project
 ```javascript
 flutter run
 ```